MirisWisdom/HCE/spv3/legacy/shaders/gui/README.md

 in its own dedicated repository.
 As such, any potential references to SPV3.Settings implicitly refer to SPV3.Shaders!

-This repository serves both the purpose of storing source code revisions but also documentation on the configuration program and all of the external shader effects that SPV3.2 uses.
+This repository serves both the purpose of storing source code revisions but also documentation on the configuration program and all of the post-processing effects that SPV3.2 uses.

 ## Shaders